 We know from ongoing food poisoning outbreaks, that food safety in the home is always at an acceptable standard, and the potential for cross-contamination and poor hygiene is high.
 Therefore L.mono has a great opportunity to establish itself in the fridge and kitchen.

-L.mono microbiological tests are not a standard test conducted in food service kitchens and is very rarely detected because of this.
+L.mono microbiological tests are not a standard test conducted in foodservice kitchens and are very rarely detected because of this.

 Rumours & Fake News

 Always wash your fruits and vegetables before eating.
-If you are pregnant , have a pregnant wife, small children, elderly or individuals that are ill and immune-compromised, seriously consider finding products such as vegetable sanitisers such as the below from Amazon.com or contact a local chemical supplier for a vegetable and fruit chemical sanitiser .
+If you are pregnant, have a pregnant wife, small children, elderly or individuals that are ill and immune-compromised, seriously consider finding products from a local chemical supplier for a vegetable and fruit chemical sanitiser .